bucknell-hci-2019/bucknell-hci-2019.github.io/docs/schedule.md

 - **ASSIGNED:** [Good/Bad Design](../designs/goodbad_assn.html)

 #### Th.
 1/17 **| Human-Centered Design**
-- _There will be a reading quiz on the following material_
 - READ: [Our Syllabus](syllabus.html)
 - READ (14 pages): _Excerpt from:_ [Don Norman's "The Design of Everyday Things"](https://drive.google.com/open?id=0B9wW7gtF6dvRVmhkckFpSTVsU0E)
 - Find something else online about "Human-Centered Design".
 It can be an example, a further description, or even a critique.